GizIOn/IT-S/README.md

 # myCode
-Examples of my code and tasks I have solved over my career.

 Virtual Machine -- a low-level programming language and make it count factorial of a given number, and find the biggest common dividor of two given numbers